-If you’ve opened a can of tuna near your cat, you’ll know how magnetizing it can be.
-As cat owners, we love to treat our pets with delicious foods, but we also have to consider whether these foods are safe for our cat to consume.
+If you’ve opened a can of tuna, it won’t be long before your cat shows an interest.
+We love to treat our pets with delicious foods, but also have to consider whether this type of fish is safe for cats.

 - 1 Why Do Cats Love Tuna So Much?